devlemire/DevMtn-Webpack/README.md

 }
 ````

-Module is an object take takes a loaders property.
+Module is an object that takes a loaders property.
 This is where we tell webpack which files to watch for and how to convert them.

 ````js
 module.exports = {